Life-changing support for adults with learning disabilities, autism, physical disabilities, acquired brain injuries or mental health conditions.

 At Scholes Croft apartments, people come together as a community.
 Living in this shared building means people benefit from a vibrant network of staff and friends, as well as enjoying peace and quiet when they need it too.

 There are sixteen one-bedroom apartments, each with an open-plan kitchen and living room, and a wet room-style bathroom.
 Scholes Croft also has an accessible garden with a patio and a BBQ where people can relax when the weather is good.
-There’s a resident dog too.

 Assistive technology includes a Tunstall system, an intercom and CCTV throughout.
 The apartments are wheelchair accessible and have extra wide doors.
 There is a lift to access the second floor.
+Pets may be allowed as there are currently two cats.

 Valued in your community